itsthatguy/switchboard-web/README.md

-# Switchboard Multi-Chat Service Client [irc, flowdock, slack, etc...]
+# Switchboard Multi-Chat Service Client (pre-alpha) [irc, flowdock, slack, etc...]

+Switchboard is built using a modular adapter system that allows you to integrate custom chat protocols with relative ease.
+Simply follow the 'Adapter Interface Requirements'.
+Switchboard and the client will handle the rest.

 ## Screenshot!!